 And, while extended warranties can be worthless, here’s when it might make sense to pick them up.

-When The Item Is Expensive & You Don’t Have Means To Easily Replace It
+When The Item Is Expensive & You Can’t Afford To Replace It

 When you buy a new iPhone, do you think much about buying AppleCare?
 Most people don’t – they pick it up immediately.
 And, while AppleCare isn’t insurance it often feels like it because it’s a very generous warranty offered by the manufacturer.